sassoftware/sas-container-recipes/README.md

 # For a Single User - SAS® Viya® programming-only deployment running on a Single Container
-Use these quickstart instructions to create a SAS Viya programming-only deployment in a single container for an independent data scientist or developer to execute SAS code.
+Use these instructions to create a SAS Viya programming-only deployment in a single container for an independent data scientist or developer to execute SAS code.
 All code and data should be stored in a persistent location outside the container.
 This deployment includes SAS Studio, SAS Workspace Server, and a CAS server,